facttic/coopagenda/README.md

 - Create and export env variables for your dev PostgreSQL and GitHub auth info configuration.
 E.g.: `.env.example`
 - in /apps/coopagenda: Create and migrate your database with `mix ecto.setup`
 - in /apps/coopagenda-web Install Node.js dependencies with `cd assets && npm install`
-- in /apps/coopagenda: Start Phoenix endpoint with `mix phx.server`
+- in root: Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.  :sparkles: